Not Dead Yet: Development

 On February 14, 2022, Not Dead Yet was given a pilot order by ABC.
-It is based on Confessions of a Forty-Something F**k Up by Alexandra Potter.
 On May 13, 2022, Not Dead Yet was picked up to series by ABC.
 The series is created by David Windsor and Casey Johnson who are expected to executive produce alongside Rodriguez, McG, Mary Viola and Corey Marsh.
 20th Television and Wonderland Sound and Vision serve as production companies for the series.
 Dean Holland directed the pilot.
-The series premiered on February 8, 2023.
+On May 16, 2023, ABC renewed the series for a second season.
+On May 10, 2024, ABC canceled the series after two seasons.

 Casting

 On March 29, 2022, Gina Rodriguez was cast in the lead role.
 On April 5, 2022, Josh Banday, Jessica St. Clair, Mary Elizabeth Ellis, Angela Gibbs, and Rick Glassman joined the cast as series regulars.
-On May 14, 2022, it was reported that Rodriguez, Banday, and Gibbs are the starring cast members to stay on the series as series regulars due to creative tweaks.
-Glassman is set to continue on the series, but not as a series regular.
+On May 14, 2022, it was reported that Rodriguez, Banday, and Gibbs were the starring cast members to stay on as series regulars, due to creative tweaks.
+While it was initially reported that Glassman was set to continue on the series as recurring, he ended up being a series regular.
 In August 2022, Hannah Simone and Lauren Ash were cast as series regulars.
 On January 11, 2023, it was announced that Martin Mull, Ed Begley Jr., Mo Collins, Deborah S. Craig, Telma Hopkins, Don Lake, Rhea Perlman, Paula Pell, Tony Plana, Brittany Snow, and Julia Sweeney would appear in different episodes as ghosts.

+On December 13, 2023, it reported that Brad Garrett was cast as a new series regular for the second season.
+On January 30, 2024, it was announced that Wendie Malick, Nico Santos, Rob Corddry, Tommy Martinez, Lidia Porto, Annie O'Donnell, Jesse Garcia, and Cedric Yarborough were set to guest star for the second season.
+Several days later, it was reported that Chelsea Handler and Marla Gibbs were cast to guest star.
+On April 10, 2024, it was announced that Jenifer Lewis, Malcolm Barrett, and Matt Walsh were set to guest star for the second season.

+Broadcast

+Not Dead Yet premiered on February 8, 2023, on ABC.
+The second season premiered on February 7, 2024.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported a 47% approval rating with an average rating of 6.3/10, based on 15 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 50% approval rating with an average rating of 6.5/10, based on 16 critic reviews.
 The website's critics consensus reads, "While an always engaging Gina Rodriguez is enough to ensure that this supernatural comedy isn't dead on arrival, it'll need more spark to survive viewer disinterest."
 Metacritic, which uses a weighted average, assigned a score of 58 out of 100 based on 15 critics, indicating "mixed or average reviews".